glynnbird/kvbackup/README.md

 - only 1000 keys are backed up.
 - it is assumed that metadata and KV values are JSON.
-- it is slow as each KV value is fetched one at a time.

 ## Running